RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Experiments

 \textbf{Watermarking Schemes.} We evaluate ten distinct watermarking schemes from both logit-based and sampling-based families.
 For logit-based watermarking, we include EWD~\citep{lu2024entropyEWD}, KGW, KGW\_selfhash~\citep{kirchenbauer2023watermarkKGW}, UPV~\citep{liu2023unforgeableUPV}, SWEET~\citep{lee2023wroteSWEET}, Unigram~\citep{zhao2023provableUnigram}, SIR~\citep{liu2023semanticSIR}, and X-SIR~\citep{he2024canXSIR}.
 To reflect recent advances, we also incorporate the sampling-based SynthID-Text~\citep{dathathri2024scalableSynthID} and cryptographic PF-Watermark~\citep{zhao2024permutePF}.
 All schemes are implemented and detected using the widely-used MarkLLM toolkit~\citep{pan2024markllm} under their default settings.

-\textbf{Datasets.} We consider four datasets: Reddit WritingPrompts~\citep{verma2023ghostbuster}, LFQA dataset~\citep{krishna2023paraphrasing}, MMW BookReport and FakeNews~\citep{piet2025markmywords}.
+\textbf{Datasets.} We consider four datasets: Reddit WritingPrompts~\citep{verma2024ghostbuster}, LFQA dataset~\citep{krishna2023paraphrasing}, MMW BookReport and FakeNews~\citep{piet2025markmywords}.
 For each watermarking scheme, we generate samples of 250, 500 and 1500 tokens.
 The training set comprises 100 prompt–watermarked response pairs generated from WritingPrompts.
 For evaluation, 250 and 500-token samples are created using 100 unique entries from each dataset.
 In the 1500-token setting, LFQA is excluded due to its short-text nature; instead, 400 samples are generated from BookReport, FakeNews, and WritingPrompts in a 1:1:2 ratio.

-\textbf{Attack Methods.} Under the black-box threat model, in addition to RLCracker, we evaluate five attack methods to expose vulnerabilities in watermarking. \textbf{Base} directly paraphrases watermarked samples via simple prompting. \textbf{Think} leverages the model’s reasoning ability to generate more diverse paraphrases. \textbf{SysP} expands the prompt context via system prompts to increase attack success.
-We also employ SIRA~\citep{SIRA}, DIPPER~\citep{krishna2023paraphrasingDIPPER}, and LLM Paraphraser~\citep{liu2023semanticSIR}, where we adopt GPT-4o-2024-08-06.
+\textbf{Attack Methods.} Under the black-box threat model, in addition to RLCracker, we evaluate seven attack methods to expose vulnerabilities in watermarking. \textbf{Base} directly paraphrases watermarked samples via simple prompting. \textbf{Think} leverages the model's reasoning ability to generate more diverse paraphrases. \textbf{SysP.} expands the prompt context via system prompts to increase attack success. \textbf{Think+SysP.} combines these two factors by prompting the model to reason when rewriting under an adversarial system prompt.
+We also employ SIRA~\citep{SIRA}, DIPPER~\citep{krishna2023paraphrasing}, and LLM Paraphraser~\citep{liu2023semanticSIR}, where we adopt GPT-4o-2024-08-06.

 \textbf{Implementation Details of RLCracker.} We apply RLCracker to strengthen watermark removal.
 The semantic reward employs a reparameterized sigmoid scaling, with 0.85 as the threshold separating positive from negative rewards, thereby promoting higher-quality rephrasings.
 Training on 100 samples of 500 tokens each, with a batch size of 48 and a group size \( G = 12 \), completes in approximately 1.5 hours for Qwen3-4B and 0.5 hours for Qwen3-0.6B using four NVIDIA A100 GPUs.
 In our experiments, we find that using dynamic $w_1$ with $w_2 = 0.9$, and $w_3 = 0.1$ yields the best performance across most watermarking schemes.